Rejection of entry

-As a foreign citizen, you can be rejected from Norway and the Schengen area.
-Rejection means that you are refused entry to Norway or that you must leave Norway and/or the Schengen area.
-You will be given a duty to return and a deadline for leaving.
+A refusal of entry or stay may be imposed on you pertaining to Norway and the Schengen area and, consequently, you may not enter Norway or you must leave Norway and/or the Schengen area.
+You will be issued a return decision with a deadline for departure

 Can you return to Norway?

-A rejection is only a temporary prohibition.
+A refusal of entry or stay is only temporary.
 You can return to Norway at a later time.

-Example 1: You enter Norway without a valid passport and are rejected on entry.
-You will then have a duty to leave Norway with a deadline for leaving.
+Example 1: You enter Norway without a valid passport and are refused entry.
+You will then be subject to a return decision and be obligated to leave Norway by a stipulated date (deadline for departure).
 You must then leave the country and register your departure from Norway.
-If you later return with a valid passport, being deported last time will not prevent you from entering Norway.
+If you return later with a valid passport, the previous refusal will not prevent you from entering Norway.

-Example 2: You enter Norway without a valid visa and are rejected on entry.
-You will then have a duty to leave with a deadline for leaving the Schengen area.
+Example 2: You enter Norway without a valid visa and are refused entry.
+You will then be subject to a return decision and be obligated to leave the Schengen area by a stipulated date (deadline for departure).
 This means that you must travel from the Schengen area and that your departure must be registered in the Schengen Information System (SIS).
-If you later come to Norway with a valid visa, being deported last time will not prevent you from entering Norway.
+If you come back to Norway later with a valid visa, the previous refusal will not prevent you from entering Norway.

 Grounds for rejection and right of appeal